dataduke/jekyll-wikibox/box/wikibox/_posts/2013-04-17-wikibox-cheatsheets.md

 **Sharing Formats**

 Besides the YAML frontmatter cheatsheets are more or less a representation of classical grouped key-value pairs.
-Thus the written`markdown` file (definition lists) can easily be exported/imported in common standards las `XML` or `JSON`.
+Thus the written`markdown` file (definition lists) can easily be exported/imported in common standards as `XML` or `JSON`.

 	---
 	Standard YAML Frontmatter